danielmartin/swift-helpful/swift-info/README.md

 ```

 Visit a Swift file in `swift-mode`, place the point on a keyword and hit `C-h S` to see definitive discussion about that Swift keyword or concept.

-For now, the list of index entries is still very small.